Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 }
 ```

+> [!NOTE]
-> Note: Since the request is authenticated with the token field it contains, it could
+> Since the request is authenticated with the token field it contains, it could
 > be tempting to introduce an "invited account" API family that would authenticate on
 > the token similarly to the regular `invited` API family used for user/device enrollment.
 > However this is not worth the effort since, unlike for enrollment, this token only